As it was at the overture and shall be at the exit music, bliss without end. Amen.

 John Patrick Shanley (Playwright) is from the Bronx.
 He was thrown out of St. Helena’s kindergarten.
 He was banned from St. Anthony’s hot lunch program for life.
 He was expelled from Cardinal Spellman High School.
 He was placed on academic probation by New York University and instructed to appear before a tribunal if he wished to return.
 When asked why he had been treated in this way by all these institutions, he burst into tears and said he had no idea.
 Then he went in the United States Marine Corps.
 He did fine.
 He’s still doing okay.
 Mr. Shanley is interested in your reactions.
 He can be contacted at shanleysmoney@aol.com.

 When it was announced for the second time that Gypsy would definitely close at the end of May, I decided it was time for me to get my rear in gear and see the show.
 I had never seen Gypsy, one of the best shows ever written, live.
 While browsing online at Telecharge, I noticed that tickets were available for the very last performance and I decided I would jump at the opportunity.
 I had never attended a closing before.
+On a whim I bought two tickets.

 Then came the problem: no one wanted to go with me.
 “Some people can’t even give it away” rang true as I counted down to the big event.
-The day of the show I managed to get in contact with a close friend from high school, who dropped everything and rushed to meet me at the train station.
+The day of the show I managed to get in contact with a friend from high school, who dropped everything and rushed to meet me at the train station.
 Sam is a writer and was just beginning studying to be a playwright at SUNY Purchase, so she was interested to look at it from that perspective, since she had only heard selections of the score and was almost wholly unfamiliar with the work.

-Then came act two.
-The show was uproariously brilliant, every number bringing great applause, half the house even stood for the three strippers.
-Tammy Blanchard had to work hard on her “Strip,” ultimately falling short of expectations but still getting an E for Effort.
+Then came the second act.
+Every song brought great applause; half the house even stood for the three strippers.
+Tammy Blanchard had to work hard on “The Strip,” though she didn’t quite pull off the transition from Louise to Gypsy Rose Lee.
 Then came that moment to end all moments.
-A cone of silence fills the theatre as an embittered Rose emerges from a heated row with her daughter.
-Rejected, vilified, humiliated yet defiant, she once again starts to stand her guard by defiantly shouting to the empty stage that she could have been better than everyone else.
-This embittered cloud explodes into the storm that is the eleven o’clock number to end all eleven o’clock numbers: “Rose’s Turn.”
+A dead, palpable silence filled the theatre as an embittered Rose emerged from the dressing room where she had just thrown down with her daughter.
+Rejected, vilified, humiliated yet defiant, she once again stood her ground by defiantly shouting to the empty stage that she could have been better than everyone else.
+This embittered cloud exploded into the storm that is the eleven o’clock number to end all eleven o’clock numbers: “Rose’s Turn.”

 Five years removed, I look back nostalgically on the friendships I treasure and look excitedly toward the next five.
 So to celebrate this anniversary, I raise a toast to all those good and crazy people, my theatre friends.
 Thanks for the laughs, the memories and the good times.
 My world is a better place because you are all a part of it.